CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/orderless-production.md

 ![Orderless Production Document](./media/orderless-production/orderless-production-document.webp)

-The user can select an orderless production template and manually add items to the form to record the items to be produced.

-If an Item has associated CoProducts and Scrap, these are automatically added to the form.
+The Orderless Production Document serves as the central point for recording production activities.
+Users can select a predefined template or manually enter items to be produced.
+When an item has associated CoProducts and Scrap, these are automatically included.

-The user enters the posting date and quantity produced, and press add.

-This will create in the background a manufacturing order performing a complete manufacturing order cycle from release to close, including the following transaction:
+The user inputs the posting date and the quantity produced, then confirms the entry.
+This action triggers a manufacturing order in the background, executing a complete production cycle from release to closure.
+The following transactions are performed:

 |                           |       Items        | Batch Traced Items (set to backflush) Based on FIFO, FEFO & FMFO rules | Non-Inventory Items (set to backflush) | CoProducts (set to backflush) | Scrap (set to backflush) |   Resource Time    | Finished Products  |
 | :-----------------------: | :----------------: | :--------------------------------------------------------------------: | :------------------------------------: | :---------------------------: | :----------------------: | :----------------: | :----------------: |